Ranada/mastermind/README.md

 ## How to install

-You can download the project folder and files manually to your computer or fork the Github repo at: https://github.com/Ranada/mastermind_game
+- You can download the project folder and files manually to your computer or fork the Github repo at: https://github.com/Ranada/mastermind_game
+- Or through your terminal, clone this repository: `git clone https://github.com/Ranada/mastermind_game`
+- Go to the directory containing this project: `cd mastermind_game`
+- Check to see you have a GCC compiler installed: `gcc --version` (if not installed, consider using Homebrew method: https://formulae.brew.sh/formula/gcc)
+- Compile automatically using the makefile: `make` or manually `gcc -Wall -Wextra -Werror *.c -o play_mastermind`

 ## How to play